Mariners vs. Yankees Player Props Betting Odds

 Torres Stats

-- Gleyber Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (54 total hits).
-He's also swiped five bases.
+- Gleyber Torres has 56 hits with eight doubles, a triple, nine home runs, 25 walks and 25 RBI.
+He's also stolen five bases.

-- Torres brings a nine-game streak with at least one hit into this matchup.
-During his last 10 outings he is hitting .310 with three home runs, two walks and four RBI.
+- Torres has picked up at least one hit in 10 straight games.
+During his last 10 games he is hitting .341 with three home runs, a walk and four RBI.

 Torres Recent Games